-In August 2008, Edinburgh Palette (originally trading as Save the Odeon) successfully negotiated for several floors of St Margaret’s House – a vacant, ex-Government office building on London Road (next to Meadowbank Stadium).
+In August 2008, Edinburgh Palette successfully negotiated for several floors of St Margaret’s House – a vacant, ex-office building on London Road (next to Meadowbank Stadium).

-Today St Margaret’s House remains 100% occupied (with a waiting list long enough to fill the building again) and holds more than 11000ft2 of gallery space, 17000ft2 of community arts space, a cinema room, photographic studio & dark rooms, printmaking studio, ceramics studio & kilns, recording studio, film & drama studio, rehearsal spaces, martial arts dojo, library, swap shop, meeting & common rooms and much more.
+Today, Edinburgh Palette remains 100% occupied (with a waiting list for space) and houses community arts spaces, a theatre, rehearsal spaces, a cinema room, printmaking studio, ceramics studio & kilns, recording studio, martial arts dojo, library, swap shop, meeting rooms and more than 11000ft2 of gallery space.

-Already regarded as a vibrant, creative hub for talented artists, Edinburgh Palette aims to breathe life into more communities through creating a national network of revived dormant buildings that individually meet the needs of their local communities and collectively provide a national platform for budding artists, creative entrepreneurs and community organisations.
+Already regarded as a vibrant, creative hub for talented artists, Edinburgh Palette aims to breathe life into more communities through creating a national and international network of revived dormant buildings.
+Individually, these meet the needs of their local communities – collectively, they provide a national platform for budding artists, creative entrepreneurs and community organisations.

 Read more about the future of the project here.